Canonicity and homotopy canonicity for cubical type theory: Simplicial set model

 Choosing for $\mathcal{C}$ the simplex category $\Delta$, for $\II$ the usual interval $\Delta^1$ in simplicial sets, and for $\FF$ a small copy $\Omega_{0,\dec}$ of the sublattice of $\Omega_0$ of decidable sieves, we obtain a notion of cubical cwf with a simplicial notion of shape.

 Assume now the law of excluded middle.
 The above choice of $\mathcal{C}, \II, \FF$ satisfies all of the assumptions of \cref{developments} but one: the existence of a right adjoint to exponentiation with $\II$.
-However, the only place our development makes use of this assumption is in establishing~\eqref{C-vs-fill-external}.
+However, except for \cref{strict-canonicity}, the only place our development makes use of this assumption is in establishing~\eqref{C-vs-fill-external}.
 We will instead give a different definition of $\CC$ that still satisfies~\eqref{C-vs-fill-external}.
-Then the rest of our development still applies to simplicial sets.
+Then the rest of our development, except for \cref{strict-canonicity}, still applies to simplicial sets.

 A \emph{Kan fibration structure} on a family $Y \co X \to \U_\omega$ in simplicial sets consists of a choice of diagonal fillers in all commuting squares of the form